 Prabhjot is a writer and artist from the West Midlands.
-She splits her time between Birmingham and Coventry, loves tea and books, and is currently completing a BA in English and Creative Writing at Coventry University.
-She loves exploring human fragility through her writing and joined HCE in 2019, to co-manage the IG account, amongst other things.
+She splits her time between Birmingham and Coventry, loves tea and books, and has recently graduated with a BA in English and Creative Writing from Coventry University.
+She loves exploring human fragility through her writing and joined HCE in 2019, to co-manage the IG account, among other things.

 Marketing & Communications / Non-Fiction Sub-Editor

 Aarushi is an aspiring author who has so far explored writing poems, novels, the short story and travel articles.
 Alongside this, she has also been actively participating in poetry open mic events like Fire & Dust.
 As a keen learner, she plans to next get to grips with script-writing for the stage, radio and screen.
 Currently, Aarushi helps promote HCE, co-manages the HCE Instagram handle (@hce_magazine) and assists with non-fiction submissions.
 In her spare time, she loves to get lost inside fictional worlds – a.k.a. read and play video games.

 Content Writer / Marketing & Communications